Barry O'Sullivan: Senate

 On 12 September, the day the appointment was originally planned to take place, Queensland Premier Campbell Newman postponed the debate and vote until 17 October due to O'Sullivan's involvement in an ongoing investigation by the Crime and Misconduct Commission.
 Newman again postponed the adjournment of parliament to affirm O'Sullivan's Senate appointment until at least February 2014, citing the need to give the CMC time to conclude their investigation.
 The CMC investigation was to determine whether LNP officials (including O'Sullivan) had offered MP Bruce Flegg inducements to stand aside in the seat of Moggill to make way for Campbell Newman to enter parliament.
 In December 2013, the commission found no evidence for the allegations.

 O'Sullivan was appointed to the Senate by the Queensland Parliament on 11 February 2014.

 O'Sullivan is a public opponent of same sex marriage, and was one of twelve senators who voted against the 2017 bill.

-In 2017 when Cory Bernardi moved a motion to ban abortion on gender grounds O'Sullivan was one of the ten who voted yes on the motion.
+In November 2017, when Cory Bernardi moved a motion to ban abortion on sex grounds, O'Sullivan was one of the ten who voted yes on the motion.
 It was voted down with (10–36).
 After being criticized for attempting to stop pro-choice groups, the senator on 14 November 2018 stated in Parliament, in order to avoid other politicians making attacks over O'Sullivan's anti-abortion views, that "I'm going to declare my gender today – as I can – to be a woman, and then you'll no longer be able to attack me."

 O'Sullivan released a draft bill to enable a royal commission into the banking sector.

 In July 2018, O'Sullivan was defeated for LNP preselection by Susan McDonald.
 McDonald's father is former Nationals party president, Don McDonald.